Oetenbach nunnery: History

-The Oetenbach nunnery was dissolved on occasion of the Reformation in Zürich, and its property passed over to the city government in 1525.
+The Oetenbach nunnery was dissolved on the occasion of the Reformation in Zürich, and its property was passed over to the city government in 1525.
 It served thereafter as part of the city fortifications, prison and asylum.
-Except the later built Waisenhaus, all convent buildings were demolished when the Uraniastrasse was built in the 1900s.
+Except for the later-built Waisenhaus, all convent buildings were demolished when the Uraniastrasse was built in the 1900s.

 Oetenbachbollwerk

 The Oetenbachbollwerk was a bastion of the fortifications, and was built under the supervision of Balthasar Keller in 1532.
-The stronghold replaced a wooden mounting in the garden of the Oetenbach convent and had to secure the western town wall and the gate at the Limmat river.
-In 1642 the bulwark was covered, and in 1764 the adjoining Waisenhaus building provided as a storage room and economics building.
+The stronghold replaced a wooden mounting in the garden of the Oetenbach convent and had to secure the western town wall and the gate at the Limmat River.
+In 1642 the bulwark was covered, and in 1764 the adjoining Waisenhaus building was provided as a storage room and economics building.
 In 1903 the bastion was broken as the last construction of the city's fortifications.
-Numerous finds came to light, including the grave stone of Ulrich I von Regensberg, which was misused as a loophole cornice of the bulwark.
+Numerous finds came to light, including the gravestone of Ulrich I von Regensberg, which was misused as a loophole cornice of the bulwark.